SAP-samples/cloud-workflow-samples/onboarding-sample/README.md

 The project is provided "as-is", with no expected changes or support.

 ## License
-Copyright (c) 2018 SAP SE or an SAP affiliate company.
+Copyright (c) 20xx SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](https://github.com/SAP-samples/fsm-extension-sample/blob/master/LICENSE) file